Thursday, April 9, 2015

 We take two cars - Charles' and Freda's

-The Flying Carpet is a rock platform jutting out of the Newnes Plateau cliffs in Gardens of Stone National Park.
-It is only discovered very recently, less than a year ago in May 2014 by Yuri Bolotin ... so I think he named the platform as "Flying Carpet" (correct me if I'm wrong).
-In any case, you won't find this place marked on any map.
+The Flying Carpet, GR 409 144, is a rock platform jutting out of the Newnes Plateau cliffs in Gardens of Stone National Park.
+It was discovered only recently, less than a year ago in May 2014 by Yuri Bolotin.
+And he named the platform as "Flying Carpet".
+You won't find this place marked on any map.

 This has to be one of the more memorable trips I have done.
 The experience of standing on the Flying Carpet platform is just surreal ... sort of like floating in space ...
 I haven't experienced anything like this before !